 A laptop is recommended for this workshop so you can follow along with the class exercises.
-Please feel free to bring your own Java-based application you are interested in analyzing so that you can directly apply the techniques and tools learned in the class.

 The desire to find out whether you have a sound and viable architecture supporting your systems and applications.
 There are no technical or architectural prerequisites for the class.